brendanmatkin/Gardenarium-Hardware/README.md

 SCRIPTS INFO
 ============

-Osc.cs & UDPPacketIO.cs should be placed in Assets/Plugins.
+* Osc.cs & UDPPacketIO.cs should be placed in Assets/Plugins.

-OSC_Utility2.cs and Destroypop2.cs should be located in Assets/Scripts.
+* OSC_Utility2.cs and Destroypop2.cs should be located in Assets/Scripts.

 *** ALL OTHER COPIES OF THESE SCRIPTS SHOULD BE DELETED ***

 *** ALL OLD VERSIONS (including .JS) SHOULD BE DELETED ***

+* Destroypop2.cs should be added to each pop object.

+* Osc.cs, UDPPacketIO.cs, & OSC_Utility2.cs should be added to a new parent object for the pop objects.
+You can give this object as many pop children as you want (so long as they each have Destroypop2.cs)